mediator 2.png

 threads the needle

-Have you hugged an octopus today?
+So, have you hugged your octopus today?